TingleDinkle/RottenCore/README.md

   <img src="https://github.com/TingleDinkle/RottenCore/blob/27f5a28ad5a2aab7a0ef7370a1dc0527d094b40c/logo.jpg"/>
 </p>

 RottenCore is a powerful command-line interface (CLI) tool designed to transform conventional videos into stylized "glyph" art animations.
 This project is an independent effort to create a general-purpose video-to-glyph converter, inspired by existing microcontroller-focused projects.
 RottenCore compresses video content by converting each frame into a sequence of discrete, small (e.g., 8x8 pixel) graphical blocks (glyphs).
 This process drastically reduces video data while maintaining a recognizable, albeit "rotten," aesthetic, ideal for low-bandwidth applications, artistic expression, or retro-style displays.
+The output is saved in a highly compressed, custom binary `.rc` format using LZMA compression.

 ## Functionality

 RottenCore provides two primary modes for glyph generation and a robust rendering engine:

 1.  **Machine Learning Optimization (`optimize` command):** Utilizes an LPIPS-based neural network to learn the optimal set of 256 (or custom number) glyphs that best represent the video's visual content.
 This method aims for high perceptual quality but can be computationally intensive.
+The resulting project is saved as a highly compressed `.rc` file.

 2.  **Fast K-Means Clustering (`optimize_kmeans` command):** Employs an optimized K-Means algorithm (adapted from existing C implementations and accelerated with Numba) to quickly derive a set of representative glyphs.
 This mode is significantly faster and suitable for users who prioritize speed or are working with simpler visual content.
+The resulting project is saved as a highly compressed `.rc` file.

-3.  **Flexible Rendering (`render` command):** Reconstructs the glyph-based video into standard formats like MP4 or GIF.
+3.  **Flexible Rendering (`render` command):** Reconstructs the glyph-based video from a compressed `.rc` project file into standard video formats like MP4 or GIF.
 It supports customizable scaling factors, allowing users to upscale the "rotten" output to higher resolutions while preserving the crisp, pixel-art look.

 ## Acknowledgements